About Me

 In my second year in Maine and at Colby, now in more of a rhythm here

-Some things I'm up to: revising a draft about a non-anthropomorphic view of Artificial General Intelligence (AGI) for a Routledge coursebook in Philosophy of Mind, developing the next steps of my work using computational methods to analyze movement,
+Some things I'm up to: revising a draft about a non-anthropomorphic view of Artificial General Intelligence (AGI) for a Routledge coursebook in Philosophy of Mind, developing the next steps of my work using computational methods to analyze human movement, and contributing to a grant-seeking effort aimed at simulating the nervous system of the c. elegans worm down to the molecular level.

 In the classroom, I'm teaching an intro-level 'Mind & Machine' course and an upper-level 'Philosophy of Emotion'.
 In the Spring I'm looking forward to teaching a senior majors' seminar called 'AI and Human Values'.